iank/learnchars/README.md

 Just following a list of the most frequently-used *words* doesn't quickly get me through the frequently-used *characters*.
 And when I do learn a character, I'd like to reinforce it by learning several words which contain that character- even if some of those words aren't very common compared to my current level.

-The main tool here is ``get_vocab.py`` which, given a list of characters I know, will find the N next most common unknown-to-me character[s].
-It then displays W vocabulary words for each character.
+The main tool here is ``get_vocab.py`` which, given a list of characters I know, will find the N next [most common](https://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=MO) unknown-to-me character[s].
+It then displays W vocabulary words for each character, roughly in frequency order from [wordfreq](https://pypi.org/project/wordfreq/)'s corpus.

 When I learn a word I like to add a sentence containing that word to an Anki deck. ``get_sentences.py`` finds sentences that consist entirely of characters I know, plus an optional list of extra characters to include (such as the ones I have just learned that day).
 Because this is character-based and not word-based they may still contain words I don't know, which is fine- this is a great time to learn an easy word or two.
 I didn't include the sentence database with this repository.
 I'm not sure where it comes from and what licensing/redistribution restrictions may apply.